Charles River Labs quarterly profit beats estimates

 The contract research industry struggled following the economic downturn in 2008 and a wave of patent expiries, which prompted pharmaceutical companies to cut drug development.

-However, research and development spending is expected to grow slowly in coming years and cost-conscious companies are increasingly outsourcing development to companies such as Covance, Charles River Laboratories and Quintiles (Q.N).
+However, research and development spending is expected to grow slowly in coming years and cost-conscious companies are increasingly outsourcing development to companies such as Covance, Charles River Laboratories and Quintiles.

 Shares of Charles River closed at $45.54 on Wednesday on the New York Stock Exchange.